Last updated

 Key features

-• Social media integration Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X, and more to bring all contacts within folk, and use templates for quicker, streamlined communication.
+• Social media integration Seamlessly import contacts from LinkedIn, Sales Navigator, Instagram, X, and more to bring all contacts within folk, perfect for teams doing high-volume prospecting.

-• Fully responsive on tablet device: A visually engaging and responsive design that takes full advantage of the iPad's larger display and provides a desktop-like experience.
+• Fully responsive on tablet device: A visually engaging and responsive design that takes full advantage of the iPad's larger display and provides a desktop-like experience for sales teams on the go.

 Pros

-• LinkedIn Integration: Seamlessly import contacts from LinkedIn, track conversations within folk, and use templates for quicker, streamlined communication.
+• LinkedIn Integration for B2B sales: Seamlessly import contacts from LinkedIn and Sales Navigator, track conversations within folk, and use templates for quicker, streamlined communication - essential for modern B2B sales teams.

 Cons